ampproject/amphtml/contributing/building-a-bento-video-player.md

 }
 ```

 We're specifying `"video"` as the element to render, which is also the default.
-We'll llater change this into our own component implementation.
+We'll later change this into our own component implementation.

 You should list one more allowed cross-extension import for `VideoWrapper`.
 Following the previous location on **`dep-check-config.js`**, we add: